harness/developer-hub/docs/platform/8_Pipelines/define-a-failure-strategy-for-pipelines.md

 :::

-The Rollback Pipeline failure strategy applies to the following deployments only:
+Currently, the Rollback Pipeline failure strategy applies to the following deployments only:
 * Kubernetes
 * Native Helm
 * Amazon Elastic Container Service (ECS)

-1. In a pipeline, select **Advanced**.
+1. In a pipeline's step or stage, select **Advanced**.
 2. In **Failure Strategy** > **On failure of type**, select a failure type or select **All Errors**.
    Go to [Step and Stage Failure Strategy Settings](w_pipeline-steps-reference/step-failure-strategy-settings.md) for information about error types.
 3. In **Perform Action**, select **Rollback Pipeline**.